Updated 19 May 2021

-The European Data Protection Board (EDPB) has adopted Guidelines (8/2020) on the targeting of social media users under GDPR.
+The European Data Protection Board (EDPB) has adopted finalised Guidelines 8/2020 on the targeting of social media users under GDPR, following public consultation.

 Many social media providers offer 'targeting' services making it possible for individuals or businesses to communicate specific messages to social media users to advance commercial, political or other interests.
 Targeting implies data protection risks for users of social media and involves a variety of different actors with different roles and responsibilities.

 In the aftermath of recent judgments, such as the Fashion ID judgment (C-40/17) concerning the use of the Facebook 'like' button, the Guidelines provide practical guidance and use example scenarios to assist stakeholders including users, platforms and targeters (i.e. advertisers) with recognising advertising situations that may be applicable or relevant to them, as well as clearly clarifying the rights, roles and responsibilities of each.